 But before venturing into data sharing/exchanging ad hoc, it is a smart move to assemble your team, agree to priorities and develop a comprehensive strategic plan that includes population health strategy, data strategy and interoperability strategy.
 It will invariably save time, rework, money, and assure the greatest ROI.

-To learn more about how LG CNS can help answer your interoperability and other data-related questions, download the e-book, 4 Tips to Navigate the Data Ocean.
+To learn more about how Collain Healthcare can help answer your interoperability and other data-related questions, download the e-book, 4 Tips to Navigate the Data Ocean.